PaddlePaddle/PaddleHelix/docs/readme.rst

 .. image:: ../.github/paddlehelix_features.jpg
    :align: center

-- Easy-to-use APIs: PaddleHelix provide frequently used structures and pre-trained models.
+- Easy-to-use APIs: PaddleHelix provides frequently used structures and pre-trained models.
 You can easily use those components to build up your models and systems.

 Installation